feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 1. Move from the specific subject to the universal pattern it represents
 2. Name that universal pattern explicitly — the thing that makes this story matter to someone with no connection to the specific subject
 3. The emotional resolution connects back to something established earlier in the script — a breadcrumb paying off
-4. The final line carries full weight because the viewer now understands exactly what it means — but the *form* of that final line (poetic, flat, abrupt) must match the creator's register from Step 3D
+4. The final line matches the creator's actual register — flat, not constructed; the "So, yeah...
+That's it." pattern is the ending

 ---

-#### ** THE FUN TO LISTEN TO REQUIREMENTS**
+#### **THE FUN TO LISTEN TO REQUIREMENTS**

 A script that is only argument is compelling the way a documentary is compelling.
 It is not fun to be with.
 The following techniques must be distributed throughout the script — not concentrated in the emotional resolution section.